daostack/alchemy/README.md

 ## Working with Ganache
 1. Switch off chrome extensions such as MetaMask or Parity extension OR have MetaMask listen to localhost:8545
 2. Run `yarn ganache` in one terminal tab
-3. In a separate tab run `yarn start-ganache`
+3. In a separate tab run `yarn migrate-ganache`
+4. Run `yarn start-ganache`
-4. Go to http://localhost:3000/ in your favorite browser
+5. Go to http://localhost:3000/ in your favorite browser

-## Working with Kovan testnet locally
+## Working with Kovan testnet locally (XXX: Not working with current version of Arc + ArcJS)
 1. Install parity - `bash <(curl https://get.parity.io -Lk)`
 2. Create a file in the root of the project called 'kovan_pass.txt' with your parity wallet password
 3. Run `parity --no-warp --unlock KOVAN_ACCOUNT_PUBLIC_ADDRESS --password kovan_pass.txt --chain=kovan` in one terminal tab